 Garage Gym Flooring

-Garage gym flooring is one of the afterthoughts I think most people have had when it comes to building the home gym of their dreams.
+Some type of flooring for your garage gym is one of the afterthoughts I think most people have had when it comes to building the garage gym of their dreams.

-Unfortunately, most people buy squishy mats that do nothing to absorb force from heavy barbell training.
+Unfortunately, most people buy squishy mats that do nothing to absorb force from heavy barbell strength training.

 Instead of being one of those people, I recommend getting hard rubber mats that allow you to train hard, keep your feet rooted into the ground and stay safe.